 Most people expect their homes to be safe havens.
-This expectation can lead many into a false sense of security.
+This expectation can lead many to a false sense of security.
 Unintentional injuries are the leading cause of death among U.S. children and young adults ages 1-24, despite the fact that these injuries are often both preventable and predictable.

-Burns from fire, poisoning, suffocation and falls are often major causes of unintentional deaths.
+Burns from fire, poisoning, suffocation, and falls are often major causes of unintentional deaths.
 However, by becoming informed and making changes around the house you can prevent these injuries to yourself and to others.
 Listed below are facts about and prevention tips for specific kinds of injuries:

 - Most fire deaths are preventable

 - Having working smoke alarms on every floor of your home doubles your chance of surviving a fire